 - Cause or allow any unnecessary physical or psychological pain or suffering to any animal by beating, kicking, torturing, ill-treating or terrifying the animal;

 - Make a sick or unfit animal work; or

 - Are involved in any business or incident related to animal fighting (e.g. dogfighting or cockfighting).

-Any person found guilty of animal cruelty faces a fine of up to $15,000, and/or imprisonment for up to 18 months.
-In the case of subsequent offences, the offender faces a fine of up to $30,000 and/or imprisonment of up to 3 years.
+First-time offenders can be fined up to $15,000, and/or be imprisoned for up to 18 months.
+In the case of subsequent offences, the offender faces a fine of up to $30,000 and/or imprisonment for up to 3 years.

-A particularly severe example of animal cruelty in Singapore occurred in 2017.
+A particularly egregious case of animal cruelty in Singapore occurred in 2017.
 The offender had run down 19 flights of stairs with his pet poodle attached to him on a leash.
 As a result, the poodle was banged against the wall, floor and stairs, leaving blood stains, and sustained serious injuries from being dragged by his owner.
-The poodle was then abandoned and subsequently died from its injuries.
+The poodle was then abandoned by the owner and subsequently died from its injuries.

 Neglect of animals

 According to the SPCA, it attended to 137 pet abandonment cases involving 285 animals in 2023 — a two-fold increase from the 62 cases recorded in 2022.

 Small animals such as rabbits, hamsters, guinea pigs, terrapins and birds made up half of the number of pet abandonment cases.
 In one case, 17 guinea pigs were found inside two thermal GrabFood bags, while another case involved hamsters that were abandoned next to a rubbish bin without access to food or water.